Free Hearing Test

 Have you ever wondered how a hearing test works?
-It’s simple and easy, and we want to show you exactly what it looks like!
+It’s simple and easy, and we want to show you exactly what the process involves.

 Your hearing professional will then conduct a series of tests, including pure-tone air and bone conduction, a speech test, and maximum thresholds.
 The completed tests are invaluable to properly helping you understand your hearing loss and discover a solution.

 Hearing Test Appointment

-Taking the first step to addressing your hearing loss is a great first step.
-What can you expect after you book a hearing test?
+Taking the first step to addressing your hearing loss is an important decision.
+So, what can you expect after you book a hearing test?

-In this video, you will learn the value of bringing someone that you trust will help you make an informed decision.
-There is a lot of information you will learn about your hearing, the results of your hearing, and a solution to help you get on the road to better hearing.
+In this video, you will see why it is important to visit a hearing professional you trust.
+There is a lot of information you will learn about your hearing, the results of your hearing test, and a solution to help you get on the road to better hearing.